Newtown area graffiti and street art

 Andrew Aiken/Juilee Pryor: Martin Luther King Mural on King St, Newtown, 1991, now heritage listed.

-Since the 1980s, the area surrounding the Sydney inner west suburb of Newtown, Australia, including the suburbs of Newtown, Enmore, Erskineville, Camperdown, and St Peters, has been known for its wide range of prominent graffiti and street art on walls.
+Since the 1980s, the area surrounding the Sydney inner west suburb of Newtown, Australia, including the suburbs of Enmore, Erskineville, Camperdown, and St Peters, has been known for its wide range of prominent graffiti and street art on walls.
 The public visual art in the Newtown area consists of a variety of styles and methods of execution, including large-scale painted murals, hand-painted (or sprayed) political slogans, hand-painted figurative designs, spray painted semi-abstract designs (including large-scale and elaborate semi-pictorial) "tags"), and other stylistic developments such as stencil art and street poster art (also known as "wheatpasting"), "Yarn bombing", and sculptural items cast from plaster and other materials.

 Locations

 Street art locations in the greater Newtown area include: